kevinsa/leapblog-api/README.md

  ### Architectural

  - Look into refactoring the backend into a serverless architecture so that we dont have to maintain the VPS and pay based on usage rather than server up-time.

+ - Look into server side rendering for better SEO.

 ## Getting Started